katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ```

 </details>
+&nbsp;

+You can also customize the **VerifyPDFkeywords** sample test case that comes along with this project for your testing purpose.

 6. Check the test case results in the **Log viewer** tab.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/pdf-keywords-plugin/KS-README-Results-in-Log-viewer-tab.png" alt="Results in Log Viewer Tab" width=70%>

 ## License

 Copyright (c) Katalon LLC.
 All rights reserved.